EducationalTestingService/TOEFL-Spell/README.md

 In order to appreciate the annotations in full context of the original essay, you will need to obtain the essays from the Linguistic Data Consortium (LDC Catalog Number: [LDC2014T06](https://catalog.ldc.upenn.edu/LDC2014T06)) and link them to the annotation via filenames and offset values.

+###A note on 'types' of misspellings###

+The article mentions 6121 misspelings, where each is a single token nonword.
+Those are marked as type M in the annotation.
+The annotation file has 112 additioanl misspellings, with other type names (M2,MWM,MWM2), which were marked for future rrsearch.
+Only type M misspellings were used in system evaluations reported in the paper.

 Questions?
 Send email to mflor@ets.org